 Not until the 1990s did ERP take on its current identity as a unified business management platform.
 This innovative technology brought the entire business, from accounting to product development to manufacturing, order fulfilment and HR, together on a common database.
 These early ERP solutions had steep capital and operating expenses.
-Companies needed to buy servers, hire an IT team with the appropriate expertise and then pay for licensing and implementation.
+Companies needed to buy servers, hire an IT team with the appropriate expertise and then pay for licencing and implementation.
 After that came big bills for maintenance and upgrades.

 This put ERP within reach of smaller companies, in turn spurring growth and profitability.

-Cloud ERP has since taken off and fueled much of the innovation we’ve seen over the past two decades.
+Cloud ERP has since taken off and fuelled much of the innovation we’ve seen over the past two decades.
 This computing model has allowed companies to better collaborate both among internal departments and with external partners, sparking new insights that save businesses time and money and push them forward.